mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Audiences**

 * You can now target audiences uploaded from a CSV file into journeys and campaigns.
-* You can now target audiences resulting from composition workflows into your journeys.

 **Spam scoring for emails**